drhsqlite/fossil-mirror/www/javascript.md

 11. <a id="compat"></a>“**Fossil’s JavaScript code isn’t compatible with my browser.**”

-    The Fossil project’s developers aim to remain relatively compatible with the largest portions of the client-side browser base.
+    The Fossil project’s developers aim to remain compatible with the largest portions of the client-side browser base.
 We use only standards-defined JavaScript features which are known to work in the overwhelmingly vast majority of browsers going back approximately 5